How to recognize and conquer your fears, keep motivated, and stay focused on the future.

 When you’re starting out, you truly don’t know what you don’t know.

-I’ve learned so much over the past 10 years — things I would have never known unless I went through them.
-These are lessons that will help me for the rest of my life.
+I’ve learned so much over the past 10 years — things I would never have known unless I experienced them.
+These are lessons that will help me the rest of my life.

 The unknown is not to be feared.
 It is only something you’ve yet to experience.